djeada/Linux-Notes/notes/inodes_and_symlinks.md

 ln -s existing_file symlink_name
 ```

-Identifying the source file of a symbolic link.
+To identify the source file of a symbolic link, use:

 ```bash
 readlink -f symlink_name